jimburton/scrabble/chapters/Chapter1.md

 In many languages we would create an array of arrays to achieve this, where each element of the 15-element outer array is a 15-element array representing a row.
-However, Haskell supports true multi-dimensional arrays, so we can create one where the type of indices is `(Int,Int)`.
+However, Haskell supports true multi-dimensional arrays, so we can create one where the type of indices is `(Int,Int)` (for our purpose, `(row,column)`.
 The `Array` type constructor takes two arguments, the type of indices and the type of elements.

 ```haskell
 import Data.Array